usmansbk/eeen599/README.md

   * **pillow**

 ## Front End Dependencies
-* The app is a CLI application
+* The app Graphical User Interface was developed with Tkinter modules

 ## Installation and setup
 * Navigate to a directory of choice on terminal